 Elder David Wise and Elder Joe Nettles have worked together to produce the Gospel of Grace Radio Broadcast, based out of WLZA 96.1 in Starkville, Mississippi, since September 2015.
 Weekly radio messages from Elder David Wise and Elder Joe Nettles on the Gospel of Grace Radio Broadcast can be accessed through these mediums:

 Elder David Wise has served as pastor of Macedonia Primitive Baptist Church in Ackerman, Mississippi, since July 2015.
-Weekly pulpit sermons from Elder David Wise may be accessed through these mediums:
+Weekly pulpit sermons from Elder David Wise - along with certain other sermons from visiting ministers at Macedonia - may be accessed through these mediums:

 These messages were delivered by Elder David Wise on the Gospel of Grace Radio Broadcast from February-April 2017.
 There are many different types of salvation presented in scripture.
 It is crucial to determine the proper context and setting of the salvation in each circumstance.
 Some verses present a salvation that deals with eternity, while other salvations deal with deliverance from something here in time and in this world.
 Therefore, salvation can be grouped into two broad categories: eternal salvation (dealing with the deliverance of a man's soul from death in eternity) and time salvation (dealing with many various deliverances that occur in our lives here in time).